bungle-bear/bungle-bear.github.io/raiding.md

 which shows cast bars for all the enemies.
 This is useful because obviously you cannot have more than one enemy targeted at a time.
+All of this becomes easier after you're learned a raid.
+You'll get a sense for where you need to be looking at different times to get that vital information.

+Another important skill is *anticipation*.
-The key skills here are being *observant*, paying attention to what's going on, and *thinking ahead* to what's coming next, so you're not caught off guard by an unexpected mechanic.
+You need to be *thinking ahead* to what's coming next, so you're not caught off guard by an unexpected mechanic.
 A lot of raiding is about *positioning*, being in the right place at the right time.
 If you anticipate where you'll need to be for the next mechanic, you're less likely to find yourself in the wrong place.
-And, as I've stressed above,
+Mechanics that involve random events often require you to react *quickly*.
+This is harder to do if you have to spend time thinking about the appropriate reaction *after* the random event has occurred.
+It is helpful therefore to mentally prepare for these mechanics:
+"The boss about to do either A or B;
+if he does A, I'll do X; if he does B, I'll do Y".
+Obviously, learning a raid is essential for anticipation.
-to be able to anticipate mechanics, you have to learn the fight.
+You need to know the script to anticipate the next act.

 ## Your Rotation ##